starless-sky-protocol/starless-sky-network/README.md

 For system documentation, consult the `doc` folder inside this repository.
 You should start learning from `getting-started.md`.

+After setting up, test your network using the testing utility in this repository.
+Read `building-tests.md` to get started with tests.

 ## Roadmap

 - Broadcasting channels (one-to-many communication);